andrew/ultimate-awesome/README.md

 - [awesome-vue-cli3-example](https://github.com/nicejade/awesome-vue-cli3-example) - 🦅 Awesome example for  rapid Vue.js development using vue-cli3 .
 - [awesome-dactyl](https://github.com/PotHix/awesome-dactyl) - A curated list of dactyl related keyboard projects.
 - [awesome-productivity-tools](https://github.com/ProductivityDirectory/awesome-productivity-tools) - My Awesome list of productivity tools and products.
+- [awesome-agent-harness](https://github.com/rucaibox/awesome-agent-harness) - The official GitHub page for the paper "Agent Systems with Harness Engineering".
 - [awesome-rabbit-r1](https://github.com/sayhiben/awesome-rabbit-r1) - A list of resources for hacking on the Rabbit r1.
 - [awesome-jsonschema](https://github.com/sourcemeta/awesome-jsonschema) - A curated list of awesome JSON Schema resources, tutorials, tools, and more.
 - [awesome-pulse](https://github.com/timwassenburg/awesome-pulse) - A curated list of awesome packages, cards, tutorials, videos and other cool resources for Laravel Pulse.